May I claim a tax deduction for my donation to the Store?

 May students volunteer at the Teaching Tools Store for community service hours?

 Yes.
 Students ages 11-14 can volunteer at the Store with a parent or guardian present.
 Students ages 15 and over may fulfill their community service hours at the Store with parent or guardian consent.
-Please contact Melanie Jimenez at [email protected] for more information on earning community service hours.
+Please contact Samantha Gray at [email protected] for more information on earning community service hours.

 Being a student is hard enough with the pressure to wear the right things and sport the right hairstyle.
 So when your family is so financially challenged that you come to class without pencils or paper, learning becomes an uphill battle.